Topics on this page

-In Maryland, unmarried cohabitants can create express written contracts that are enforceable in a court.
+In Maryland, unmarried cohabitants can create express written contracts that are enforceable in court.
 They can also create express oral contracts to divide personal property, but best practice is to put any divisions of real property into writing.

 Couples should consider drawing up a written “living-together contract” to determine, in advance, the status of joint and separate assets and liabilities, duties and obligations, and other factors unique to each situation.
-This can be done with or without an attorney.
-However, it's a good idea to consult with an attorney about the consequences of signing and the validity of the contract is advisable.
+You can do this with or without an attorney.
+However, it's a good idea to consult with an attorney about the consequences of signing the contract and the validity of the contract.

 For example, if the non-marital agreement is intended to continue into marriage, consult an attorney to make sure that this intent is expressed clearly in the agreement.
 Each partner should use a separate attorney.